dohyung97022/awsGuide/README.md

     * Access to Private Objects
     * Created by AWS CLI/SDK
     * Expire date
+  * ### Retrieve object in parts
+    * You can get a range of bytes
+    * Specify "range" in HTTP header GET request
   * ### MFA Delete
     * Must provide MFA token/code to delete
     * Enable Conditions